Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles: Solving Jigsaw Puzzles

 \subsection{The Jigsaw Puzzle Task}

 To train the CFN we define a set of Jigsaw puzzle permutations, \eg, a tile configuration $S = (3,1,2,9,5,4,8,7,6)$, and assign an index to each entry.
 We randomly pick one such permutation, rearrange the $9$ input patches according to that permutation, and ask the CFN to return a vector with the probability value for each index.
 Given $9$ tiles, there are $9! = 362{,}880$ possible permutations.
-While these are manageable with current computing capabilities, it turns out that it is not necessary to consider the whole space of permutations.
-We use only a subset of $100$ permutations and select them based on their Hamming distance (\ie, the number of different tile locations between $2$ permutations $S_1$ and $S_2$ divided by $9$).
-From our experimental validation, we can see that the average Hamming distance between permutations controls the difficulty of the Jigsaw puzzle reassembly task, and it also correlates with the object detection performance.
-We find that as the average Hamming distance increases, the CFN yields lower Jigsaw puzzle solving errors and lower object detection errors with fine-tuning.
-In the Experiments section we compare the performance on object detection of CFNs trained with $3$ choices for the Hamming distance: minimal, average and maximal (see Table~\ref{tab:hamming_distance}).
-From those tests we can see that large Hamming distances are desirable.

-We generate this permutation set iteratively via a greedy algorithm.
-We begin with an empty permutation set and at each iteration select the one that has the desired Hamming distance to the current permutation set.
-Algorithm 1 provides more details about the algorithm.
-For the minimal and middle case, the $\arg\max_{k}$ function at line $10$ is replaced by $\arg\min_{k}$ and uniform sampling respectively.
-Note that the permutation set is generated before training.
+From our experimental validation, we found that the permutation set is an important factor on the performance of the representation that the network learns.
+We perform an ablation study on the impact of the permutation set in subsection~\ref{subsec:perm_set}.